cloudmesh-community/book/chapters/doc/piazza.md

 single answer edited by the students of the class and if needed an instructors' answer that is collaboratively edited by the instructors.

-Due to this wiki-style Q&A, when a student has a question, one does not have to look through long e-mail threads but instead can look at the answer.
+Due to this wiki-style question and answer, when a student has a question, one does not have to look through long e-mail threads but instead can look at the answer.
 For details that lead up to the answer you are highly encouraged to also look at some comments that lead up to the answer.

 An advertisement video from Piazza summarizes the features: